nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 }
 ```

 Alright!
-Now, if you run `npm start` again and refresh the page, you should see the application works as before.
-But notice how only the `Rendering Counter component` message is logged in your browser's JavaScript console.
-If you look at your terminal, you'll see the `Rendering App component`
+Now, run `npm start` again and refresh the page.
+Notice how only the `Rendering Counter component` message is logged in your browser's JavaScript console now.
+The `App` component now renders on the server.
+If you look at your terminal, you'll see the `Rendering App component` appears there instead.

+## Conclusion

+While the React application we've built is utterly simple and doesn't really necessitate the complexity that RSCs entail, I hope that you learned something about how they work "under the hood".
+And take a moment to appreciate all that modern React frameworks do for us.
+Manually configuring transpilers and bundlers can be such an irksome distraction from actually building our applications.